limeandcoconut/adventure/README.md

 - [ ] add history for actions
 - [ ] add line history
 - [ ] from = dont see any there

+- [ ] message for not resolving tools
+- [ ] different messages for if you don't have what you couldn't resolve